hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/quizSol02.md

   Explanation

-  The syntax of this command is: flow-export destination interface-name ipv4-address | hostname udp-port
+  The syntax of this command is: `flow-export destination interface-name [ipv4-address | hostname] udp-port`

-  This command is used on Cisco ASA to configure Network Secure Event Logging (NSEL) collector to which NetFlow packets are sent.
+  This command is used on Cisco ASA to configure <span style="color: #bb6600;">Network Secure Event Logging (NSEL) collector</span> to which NetFlow packets are sent.
 The destination keyword indicates that a NSEL collector is being configured.

-  - The interface-name argument is the name of the ASA and ASA Services Module interface through which the collector is reached.
+  - The `interface-name` argument is the name of the ASA and ASA Services Module interface through which the collector is reached.
-  - The ipv4-address argument is the IP address of the machine running the collector application.
+  - The `ipv4-address` argument is the IP address of the machine running the collector application.
-  - The hostname argument is the destination IP address or name of the collector.
+  - The `hostname` argument is the destination IP address or name of the collector.
-  - The udp-port argument is the UDP port number to which NetFlow packets are sent.
+  - The `udp-port` argument is the UDP port number to which NetFlow packets are sent.

   You can configure a maximum of five collectors.
 After a collector is configured, template records are automatically sent to all configured NSEL collectors.